nuxeo/nuxeo.io-docker-manager/README.md

 Nuxeo.io docker image for : awscli
 =====================================

-This repository holds the Dockerfile for `awscli` which is in use in [http://github.com/nuxeo/nuxeo.io](nuxeo.io)
+This repository holds the Dockerfile for `nuxeo.io-manager` which is in use in [http://github.com/nuxeo/nuxeo.io](nuxeo.io)